 She did something else though; she called me every single day from that day till Christmas.
 She, my mom, and my sister became like a tag team of sorts, and they called me everyday.

-And then she visited I think before the end of the year, and when she was leaving, she left me her wrapper, and said to use it to remember home.
+And then she visited I think before the end of the year, and when she was leaving, she left me her wrapper, and said to use it to remember ‘home people’.
 That wrapper, my daddy’s muffler, and my momma’s cardigan, became my ‘I-miss-home-and-I-want-to-cry’ clothes.
-If only they could tell of how many nights I drenched them in tears.
+If only the items could tell of how many nights I drenched them in tears.

 Aunty loved me.
 She did.
 Aunty really loved me.
 And I love her too, never will forget her.